diamantis-rafail-papadam/Path_Finding_AI/README.md

 Note:
 - I've noticed a strange bug where my program works in my Windows machine but not in Ubuntu.
-- I will work on it if I find the time, it's not of great importance since it's a simple project.
+- I will work on it if I find the time.
+It's not of great importance since it's a simple project.
 - If you are able to fix this bug feel free to contact me at "diamantispapadam@gmail.com".